 When William Golding’s Lord of the Flies was published in 1954, it met with almost universal critical acclaim.
 By the 1960s, the novel was also a phenomenal commercial success, particularly in America, where the book had captured the imaginations of undergraduates and become a set text on many literature programs.
 From its initial publication, a number of studios, both British and American, were interested in the film rights although the violence depicted in the novel meant that any film adaptation would only receive an ‘X’ certificate which studios were unhappy with.
 Eventually, the theatre director Peter Brook secured a small amount of funding to make the film, which was released in 1963.

 Brook’s film is entirely shot in black and white and filmed on an island off the coast of Puerto Rico.
-Budgetary constraints meant that he couldn’t bring boys from England so he cast the film ‘from English boys who happened to be closer to hand’ (John Carey, William Golding: The Man who wrote Lord of the Flies, 274).
+Budgetary constraints meant that he couldn’t bring boys from England so he cast the film ‘from English boys who happened to be closer to hand’ (Carey, William Golding, 274).
 The majority of the boys were not ‘actors’ as such, and the script was largely improvised.
 In addition to the inexperience of the child actors, many of the crew members had never been involved in film production before.

 All these elements contribute to the power of the film and its documentary-like feel.
 The background to the crash on the island is dealt with in a series of stills featuring quintessential shots of English schoolboys followed by images of evacuation, planes and warheads.
 Much as Golding’s original text did not delve into the detail of this war, the film also offers little explanation for the war.
 Brook clearly identifies that the action on the island is at the heart of this story rather than the background.